 - Use them as infrequently as possible.
 Each nappy will take hundreds of years to decompose, and using fewer could save you hundreds of pounds a year6.

 - Don’t use disposables in the daytime unless you really have to.
 There’s nothing nice about a baby having to carry up to a litre of weight between their legs7.

 - By reducing your use of disposables, you should be able to afford to buy a more eco-friendly option (e.g. Nature Baby/Naty / Beaming Baby / Bambo etc), for when you do use them.

-- To combat the potential absorption of chemicals, consider using a cloth nappy insert inside the disposable, to help them go the extra mile.
+- To combat the potential absorption of chemicals, consider using a Nappy Cloth inside the disposable, to help them go the extra mile.
 As a bonus – your child will learn some body awareness, something disposable nappies make very hard.
 Along these lines, you could also consider a cloth nappy liner (not the “flushable” kind – since they don’t actually disintegrate do they?8) but a biodegradable nappy liner that can be washed and reused.
 If you use it to catch a wee, you wont even need to wash it afterwards thanks to wools amazing antibacterial properties.

 If you’re using cloth